garg-shubhika/OAI_Telco_DevOps/set-up/Jenkins.md

     -v jenkins_home:/var/jenkins_home \
     jenkinsdockerfile
 `
-4. Connect the Jenkins container to our network:
+5. Connect the Jenkins container to our network:

    `docker network connect gitea_default`

    ` docker network connect gitea_default e17c92353178`

+6. Initial setup
+   The following parameters were used to configure Jenkins, the pipeline and the connection to Gitea.